About the Book

-The founding director of the Conway School, long time landscape architect and community planner Walter Cudnohufsky, has written a book with Mollie Babize that summarizes a design philosophy and process developed over a six-decade career in professional practice and education.
-A celebration of the book’s release will be held at the new campus of the Conway School, 88 Village Hill in Northampton, on Saturday, April 6th, at 10:00 am.
+The founding director of the Conway School, long time landscape architect and community planner Walter Cudnohufsky, has written a book with his long-time planning and design associate Mollie Babize that summarizes a design philosophy and process developed over a six-decade career in professional practice and education.

 Highly illustrated, the 320-page book outlines a design process that is both logical and creative, one that is accessible to anyone who desires to work in concert with nature’s patterns.
 Sue Reed, author of Climate-Wise Landscaping and Energy-wise Landscape Design, says “Written in language both poetic and pithy, Cultivating the Designer’s Mind invites us to see landscape design as a process that everyone can master.”